mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

    * - | ``config_version``
        | ``number``

-     - The version of the configuration file format.
-This is used to ensure that the CLI can read the configuration file format.
+     - The configuration file format version that all configuration files in the directory conform to.
+This is used to ensure that the CLI can read the configuration files.

    * - | ``app_id``
        | ``string``